-3.2 Mounting to a plate
+3.1.2 Mounting to a plate

-Although the gauge may be used by hand, proper mounting is important if attached to a fixture or test stand.
+Proper mounting is important if attached to a fixture or test stand.
 The round steel insert with a hole in the back of the housing is provided to withstand the load during a test.
 A mating dowel pin should be used (see illustration below).
 Mounting plates on Mark-10 test stands include a dowel pin and clearance holes for the four threaded holes located near the corners of the housing.
 An additional two holes are supplied for metric screws.
 These holes are designed to accommodate screws in order to hold the gauge in place (Mark-10 test stands include a set of thumb screws for gauge mounting).
 The screws must not be used for load bearing purposes.
 Failure to use a dowel pin properly can result in a hazardous situation.

-3.3 Mounting attachments to the gauge
+3.1.3 Mounting attachments to the gauge